WebucatorTraining/django-vue-play2learn-template/README.md

 3. The Vue games will be working at:
     1. Anagram Hunt - [http://127.0.0.1:8000/anagram-hunt/](http://127.0.0.1:8000/anagram-hunt).
     2. Math Facts - [http://127.0.0.1:8000/math-facts/](http://127.0.0.1:8000/math-facts).

+## Important things to know
+We connected Django and Vue so you don't have to worry about that configuration stuff and can get started right away building out your Django backend, however a quirk of the way we have configured Vue and Django is that the `vue-games/public/index.html` file is a Django template.
+In fact, this file generates the `templates/_base_vue.html`.
+So, if you want to update the `_base_vue.html` file (e.g., add a header, footer, etc.), you actually need to update that `index.html` file instead.
+If you have the Vue dev server running, the `_base_vue.html` file will be updated right away.

+For all other Django template, you can create and edit them exactly as you learned in the Django course.
+No differences there!

 ## More
 If you want to learn more about how we integrated Vue and Django in this template, see [Connecting Django and Vue](https://www.webucator.com/article/connecting-django-and-vue/).
+This article goes through a similar process to what we did for this template and includes tips for communicating between the Django backend and Vue frontend.
+Note that is not exactly the same as this template.